 These fresh green beans are an easy but “elegant” side dish to any dinner party or holiday table.
-They are roasted to a perfect tenderness with flavors and textures layered throughout this dish.
+They are roasted to perfect tenderness.
+Feta cheese, kalamata olives, and sundried tomatoes enhance this dish with flavors and textures layered throughout.

 I grew up eating green beans that had simmered in a liquid with the grease of a pound of fried bacon.
 Then a stick of melted butter added to the beans.
 And, of course, the crumbled bacon sprinkled on top.
 Ridiculous, but so dang good.
 That’s another story and another recipe.
 Right now, let’s talk about things that are a little more dignified.

 Green Beans – I wouldn’t necessarily call them an “elegant” side dish.
 But envision sprinkling feta cheese, sun-dried tomatoes, and kalamata olives to this dish, and just like that, they’re elevated to a “classy” restaurant status.
 This polished refinement is exactly what your holiday menu is looking for this season.

 What I love about these Roasted Green Beans:

 Fresh Green Beans are used in this side dish.
 No canned green beans in this recipe.
 Fresh vegetables will always be a healthier choice first of all because of the vast nutrients they bring to the table.
 Secondly, the processing of canned or even in some cases frozen vegetables removes many of those wonderful nutrients that our bodies crave and need.

 The sun-dried tomatoes, kalamata olives, and the feta cheese bring about a depth of not only flavor but of texture.
 Most green bean recipes that I’ve had or made in past include some bacon or some onion or maybe a few sliced almonds.
 Nothing wrong with any of that but the ingredients in this recipe takes it to a new level of deliciousness.